Quantum-Accelerators/quacc/docs/user/wflow_overview.md

     Cons:

-    - Defining the right configuration options for your desired HPC setup can be a challenge
+    - Defining the right configuration options for your desired HPC setup can be an initial hurdle
     - Monitoring job progress is more challenging and less detailed than other solutions
-    - Challenging to orchestrate workflows with steps running across heterogeneous resources
+    - Challenging to orchestrate workflows with steps running across heterogeneous resources (this is better served by [Globus Compute](https://www.globus.org/compute))
-    - The concept of always returning a "future" object can be confusing for new users

-=== "Prefect"

-    [Prefect](https://www.prefect.io/) is a workflow management system that is widely adopted in the data science industry.

-    Pros:

-    - Very popular in the data science industry with an active community
-    - Useful dashboard to monitor job progress
-    - Supports a variety of job schedulers via `dask-jobqueue`
-    - Uses a directed acyclic graph-free model for increased flexibility in workflow definitions

-    Cons:

-    - Lacks documentation for HPC environments, although it supports them
-    - Challenging to use if the compute nodes do not support network connections
-    - The dashboard stores results for only a 7 day history by default and does not store the full output of each task
     - The concept of always returning a "future" object can be confusing for new users

 === "Jobflow"